Conversion of LLP to Partnership Firm

 • The proposed LLP’s name

-• Data pertaining to the partnership firm’s partnership firm deed
+• Data about the partnership firm’s deed

 • Certificate of the Respective Partners’ Digital Signature

-• LLP’s authorised capital
+• LLP’s authorized capital

-• Any details pertaining to the partners’ contribution
+• Any details about the partners’ contribution

 • Information about the partnership firm limited entity’s registered office